 What will pupils learn?

+During year 10 pupils look at the issues involved in setting up and running a small business or franchise.
 While studying the first two units of this course student will learn many new terms and concepts.
 They will be introduced to the world of small businesses and will look at what makes someone a successful business person.
 Students will find out how to develop an idea and spot an opportunity, and turn that into a successful business.

 They will also understand how to make a business effective, manage staff and money well as well as appreciating how the world around us affects small businesses.